AlekseiMordas/am-svisstok-test/README.md

 in terminal type "cd mobile-svisstok-tests"

-In folder run "mvn clean install"
+In folder run "mvn clean install -Djsse.enableSNIExtension=false"

 Go to tests/target/am.svisstok.tests-1.0.0 and run your tests with command: